chrisl84/zabbix_unifi_template/README.md

 # Zabbix UniFi Template

 Shell script to poll the UniFi Controller API for the WiFi Experience.
-The script is called by the Zabbix Agent and then returned to the Zabbix Server.
+The script is called by the Zabbix Agent and the data is then returned to the Zabbix Server.

 # Installation
 Place the shell script and conf file in the configuration directory of the Zabbix Agent.